Lionel Messi transfers rumours: The latest on potential exit from Barcelona

 The club in the best position to sign him are Manchester City, and contact between the player and the English club has already taken place (Marca)

-Paris Saint-Germain have look to steal a march in the race for Messi's signature by holding talks with his representatives less than 48 hours after he submitted a transfer request at Barcelona (Ole).
+Paris Saint-Germain have looked to steal a march in the race for Messi's signature by holding talks with his representatives less than 48 hours after he submitted a transfer request at Barcelona (Ole).

 Wednesday August 26